xavi-/bind-js/README.markdown

     bind.toFile("./file.html", { square: function(callback, val) { callback(val * val); } },
                 function callback(data) { /* data === "<span>Two squared is 4</span>" */ });

 To help parallel the asynchronous nature of node.js, bound functions _must_ use the `callback` parameter to return data.
-Note that the default value is passed as the second parameter and that `.toString` is called on the value passed to `callback`.
-Also, the context is passed to the bind function as the third parameter.
+Note that the default value is passed as the second parameter and that the bind context is passed in as the third parameter.
+Also, keep in mind that `.toString` is invoked on the value passed to `callback`.

 ### Bind Objects
 ####The Markup: